adamjohnst21/advanced/README.md

-I realise it might be better to host the site from adamjohnst21.github.io, but my reasoning for not doing so is that I know later this semester we are given a talk about having our own webiste as part of PPD, so I might want to reserce this URL for a main Adam J page.
+I realise it might be better to host the site from adamjohnst21.github.io, but my reasoning for not doing so is that I know later this semester we are given a talk about having our own webiste as part of PPD, so I might want to reserve this URL for a main Adam J page.